tangming2008/tangming2008.github.io/_pages/about.md

 <br/>

 # Profession
+"My heart is in the work." - Andrew Carnegie

 Currently, I am working as a Senior Engineer in ArcelorMittal Global R&D. My work lies at the intersection of Materials Science and Data Science.
 We may high-quality steel for the automotive industry.
 - Materials Science: click [here](https://tangming2008.github.io//cv/) for more information of my educational background and research experience in metallurgy.
 - Data Science: click [here](https://tangming2008.github.io//portfolio/) to access my posts on data science projects